Kazma1306/Udacity-Disaster/README.md

 # Disaster Response Pipeline Project

+In this project, the task is to analyze disaster data and form an api.
+The disaster messagea are classified by input.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.